Former Erikson Scholars

 March 2006 – August 2006

-Arthur Wesley Carr, Ph.D., is the retired Dean of Westminster Abbey, an experienced group relations consultant and author, having written extensively in the areas of pastoral care, the church in society, and the dynamics of groups and organizations.
+Arthur Wesley Carr, PhD, was the retired Dean of Westminster Abbey, an experienced group relations consultant and author, has written extensively in the areas of pastoral care, the church in society, and the dynamics of groups and organizations.
 He is the co-author, with Edward Shapiro, M.D., of Lost in Familiar Places (Yale University Press, 1991).
+Reverand Carr passed away in July 2017.

 September 2005 – December 2005